ShoheiMiyata/phyvac/How to create main code.md

 The first step is to set the minimum (`g_min = 0.0`) and maximum flow rates (`g_max = 0.5`) for the branch where the flow always occurs (`Branch_aAHUb`).
 Give appropriate initial value to the variable for the convergence judgment (`g_eva = 0.5`).
 In the while sentense, we first assume flow rate for `Branch_aAHUb` (`g = (g_max + g_min) / 2`, bi-sectional method).
 Then, calculate differential pressure between point a and b (`dp1 = Branch_aAHUb.f2p(g)`).
 Then, calculate flow rate in `Branch_bAHP1a` is calculated based on `dp1` (`Branch_bAHP1a.p2f(-dp1)`).
 The variable for the convergence judgement `g_eva` is the difference between flow in `Branch_aAHUb` and `Branch_bASHP1a`.
 If `g_eva` is greater than 0, reset `g_max`; otherwise, reset `g_min`.
-What the flow balance calculation does is;
-1. assumes the flow rate of one branch and calculate differential pressure of the branch
-2. calculates the flow rate of the other branches based on the differential pressure calculated in 1.
-3. performs a convergence calculation to see if the sum of flow rate calculated in 2. is equal to the flow rate assumed in 1.
-This methodology itself can be applied even when the piping network becomes complex.
 ```
         g_min = 0.0
         g_max = 0.5